HumeAI/hume-api-examples/evi/next-js/evi-next-js-app-router-quickstart/README.md

 Below are the steps to completing deployment:

 1. Create a Git Repository for your project.
 2. Provide the required environment variables.
-To get your API key and Secret key, log into the portal and visit the [API keys page](https://platform.hume.ai/settings/keys).
+To get your API key and Secret key, log into the Hume AI Platform and visit the [API keys page](https://platform.hume.ai/settings/keys).

 ## Modify the project